-Group/Property Description General Property group for general settings.
-Name Freely definable name.
+Property Description Name Freely definable name.
 Attention: For every zenon project the name must be unambiguous.
 Identification Freely definable identification.
-E.g. for Resources label, comments, Addressing Net address not used for this driver Data block For variables of object type Extended data block, enter the datablock number here.
+E.g. for Resources label, comments, Net address Bus address or net address of the variable.
+This address refers to the bus address in the connection configuration of the driver.
+This defines the PLC, on which the variable resides.
+Data block For variables of object type Extended data block, enter the datablock number here.
 Adjustable from 0 to 4294967295.
 You can take the exact maximum area for data blocks from the manual of the PLC.
 Offset Offset of variables.
 Equal to the memory address of the variable in the PLC.
 Adjustable from 0 to 4294967295.
+Most S7 controllers support a maximum offset of 65535.
+You can look up the exact maximum range for each data block in the manual of the PLC.
 Alignment not used for this driver Bit number Number of the bit within the configured offset.
 Possible entries: 0 to 65535.
-String length Only available for String variables.
+Working range [07] String length Only available for String variables.
 Maximum number of characters that the variable can take.
-Driver connection/Data Type Data type of the variable.
-Is selected during the creation of the variable; the type can be changed here.
-Attention: If you change the data type later, all other properties of the variable must be checked and adjusted, if necessary.
 Driver connection/Driver Object Type Object type of the variables.
 Depending on the driver used, is selected when the variable is created and can be changed here.
-Driver connection/Priority Setting the priority class.
-The variable of the priority class is thus assigned as it was configured in the driver dialog in the General tab.
-The priority classes are only used if the global update time is deactivated.
-If the global update time option is activated and the priority classes are used, there is an error entry in the log file of the system.
-The driver uses the highest possible priority.
+Driver connection/Data Data type of the variable.
+Is selected during the creation of the variable; the type can be changed here. Туре Attention: If you change the data type later, all other properties of the variable must be checked and adjusted, if necessary.